3rd Middlesex Artillery Volunteers: Interwar

 In the reformed TA, 92nd (5th London) Fd Bde was part of 56th (1st London) Division.
 However, in 1935 most of 47th (2nd London) Division was converted into 1st Anti-Aircraft Division and the remaining London units were organised into a single London Division.
 Surplus units such as 92nd (5th London) Fd Bde remained as 'Army Troops' in London District.

 After the Munich Crisis the TA was rapidly doubled in size.
 On 1 May 1939, 92nd (5th London) Field Regiment created a duplicate 140th Field Regiment, RA, at Clapham Common by separating 366 (10th London) and 367 (11th London) Btys (it was officially given the '5th London' subtitle in 1942).
 Field regiments were now organised as Regimental HQ (RHQ) and two batteries each of 12 guns.
-These were 18-pounders of World War I pattern, though now equipped with pneumatic tyres and towed by motorised gun tractors.
+These were 18-pounders of First World War pattern, though now equipped with pneumatic tyres and towed by motorised gun tractors.
 There was a programme to replace the 18-pdr barrels with that of the new 25-pounder coming into service, giving the hybrid 18/25-pounder.
 92nd and 140th Fd Rgts were both unattached units in London District.